-Very occasionally, people may have the following problems because of pelvic radiotherapy.
+Very occasionally, people may have the problems listed over the next few pages because of pelvic radiotherapy.

 Anal stricture

 Radiotherapy may cause a tight band of scar tissue at the opening of the back passage (anus).
 This makes the anus narrower.
 It is called an anal stricture.
 It can cause difficulty and pain when you try to open your bowel.